triangles, tirangles, tirnagles

 An arc of a circle looks like a bow (as in a bow and arrow).
 The geometric word arc is related to the military word archer — a person who shoots arrows with a bow.
 A straight line joining the ends of an arc looks like a bowstring.
 Another word for a string is a cord — a word with multiple meanings that used to be spelled differently.
 The new spelling of cord (without an h) refers to a string or rope and the old spelling of chord (with an h) refers to the straight line joining the ends of an arc.
 (The musical chord has a completely different origin.)
 The Greek astronomer Hipparchus of Nicaea usually gets credit for inventing this term, along with the rest of trigonometry, sometime in the Second Century BCE.
 The Greek word for string is χορδη (khorde).

 Sanskrit is a four thousand year old language that was once the common tongue of scholars in India, Pakistan, Bangladesh, Sri Lanka, Nepal, and beyond.
 Sanskrit is to the Indian subcontinent as Latin is to the European continent.
 Both languages were used to spread ideas and information across large geographic regions with great linguistic diversity.
 Both languages are often described as "dead".
-The only scholars still using either language are those that study original historical texts.
+The only scholars still using Latin or Sanskrit are those that study original historical texts.
 No new scholarship is written in Sanskrit or Latin, but some is written about Sanskrit or Latin.
-Languages never really die, however.
-Dead languages are the foundation for living languages.
+Languages never really die, however, as dead languages are the foundation for living ones.

 The diagram below shows a variation of the standard position triangle that first appeared in Sanskrit astronomical texts some time before the 12th century.
 The most famous of these is the सूर्यसिद्धान्त (Surya Siddhanta) or Theory of the Solar System.